Are you a small business struggling to comply with SBA NAICS Small Business Size Standards?

 Although you may very well be an innocent contractor who just has good intentions, the reality is that the SBA’s size determination decision, if adverse, can cripple your company by impacting and reducing the amount of income you can receive from federal government contracts.

 The following are but a few landmines that you must avoid.

 - Always provide legal arguments via a separate memorandum in response to the SBA’s inquiry.
 Many companies or corporate lawyers fall prey to this mistake.
 When responding to an SBA size protest, you are building a record.
 Therefore, you or your attorney should preserve the record for any potential appeal by making the arguments at the SBA level,

 - Responding only to the allegations raised by the protestor.
 This can be the kiss of death.
-The SBA can also find violations over and beyond that the protestor alleges.
+The SBA can also find violations over and beyond what the protestor alleges.
 For example, the SBA can find affiliation under the “newly formed organization rule” despite the protestor’ single allegation of “common management.”

 Be Aware and Avoid Dangerous Mistakes When Appealing SBA Size Standard Determinations to SBA OHA

-If the SBA makes size determination decision that is and for your company, you can always appeal the decision to SBA OHA.
+If the SBA makes a size determination decision that is for your company, you can always appeal the decision to SBA OHA.
 However, many size appeals are lost simply because the appellant did not show how the SBA committed a legal or factual error.
 Avoid some of the following mistakes when deciding to appeal the SBA’s small business size standard determination.

 - Failure to address every issue that the SBA addressed in its written decision.
-Failure to follow this requirements means that you have conceded to what the SBA says if you choose to file an appeal.
+Failure to follow these requirements means that you have conceded to what the SBA says if you choose to file an appeal.